ScaledAgileDevOps/SADMF/content/Roles/_index.md

 Engineers](/roles/#code-engineer-ce) will not be confused when they join a new Feature Team for the next Convoy.
 The EARB will meet every 6 weeks to review and reject any new words submitted for inclusion.

-## Change Rejection or Acceptance Party (CRAP)

-The CRAP is responsible for reviewing all changes and rejecting any changes that do not meet the the iteration standards set by the [Admirals Transformation Office](#admirals-transformation-office-ato).
-The CRAP will also be responsible for accepting changes that meet the standards and are ready to be included in the next [Convoy](/release-convoy/).

-## Review Board Review Board (RBRB)

-The RBRB is responsible for reviewing the work of the [Enterprise Architecture Review Board](#enterprise-architecture-review-board-earb) and the [Change Rejection or Acceptance Party](#change-rejection-or-acceptance-party-crap).
-The RBRB will meet every 26 weeks to review and reject any decisions made by the EARB and CRAP.

 ## Feature Captain (FC)

 The mid-level manager who is responsible for tracking the progress of the feature they are assigned to.